GSA/digitalcorps.gsa.gov/apply/track-digital-strategy.md

 ## Job Summary

-The Presidential Innovation Fellows (PIF) program brings the principles, values, and practices of the innovation economy into government through the most effective agents of change we know: our people.
-PIF pairs talented, diverse individuals from the innovation community with forward-thinking civil servants to tackle many of our nation’s biggest challenges, and to achieve profound and lasting social impact.
+The U.S. Digital Corps Fellows (USDC) program brings the principles, values, and practices of the innovation economy into government through the most effective agents of change we know: our people.
+USDC Fellow pairs talented, diverse individuals from the innovation community with forward-thinking civil servants to tackle many of our nation’s biggest challenges, and to achieve profound and lasting social impact.
 Serving as trusted advisors and experts alongside government leaders, these Fellows use approaches across data science, human-centered design, and lean startup methodology to achieve results for the American people in months, not years.

 The position requires Fellows perform work of an exceptional degree of difficulty across a wide range of topics at the convergence of technology, policy, and delivery.
 The Fellow will leverage their experience deploying high-­quality, human-centered platforms and services to lead major initiatives, consult on systems and policy proposals, and provide technical, policy, and programmatic guidance to government agencies.
 The individual will be expected to deliver innovative solutions that draw upon best practices.
 These solutions should have the potential to dramatically improve the delivery of government services, and provide value to the public at whom those services are directed.

 The incumbent will use their demonstrated experience building and scaling initiatives to grow the effectiveness of the program.

-This position is located within the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Service (TTS), Office of the Presidential Innovation Fellows (PIF).
+This position is located within the General Services Administration (GSA), Federal Acquisition Service (FAS), Technology Transformation Service (TTS), Office of the U.S. Digital Corps Fellows (USDC).

 GSA has been repeatedly named as one of the ['Best Places to Work'](http://bestplacestowork.org/BPTW/rankings/overall/mid) in the federal government.